-One of the most critical expense that a restaurant incurs on a daily basis is the food cost.
+One of the most critical expenses that a restaurant incurs on a daily basis is the food cost.
 A typical restaurant in Singapore spends almost 31.8% of their total operating expense on the purchase of goods and raw materials and is of the biggest restaurant costs.
 Here comes the importance of keeping a keen eye on the restaurant inventory control.
 Inventory control will ensure that wastage of raw materials are kept at the bay which again will ensure that you do not incur unnecessary expenses that might bleed your restaurant dry.

 Inventory control can be broadly defined as all the activities involved in keeping a check on a restaurant’s stock.
 It includes keeping a track of the daily consumption of the raw stock ingredients, supply chain management, forecasting, and production control.
 Inventory control is essential as it directly impacts a restaurant’s food costs and hence, the overall profit.
+Here are some great restaurant inventory controlling tips.

 How to Achieve Inventory Control in Restaurants